 “Everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

 ― Viktor E. Frankl, Man’s Search for Meaning

 Freedom is an important human value.
 The US constitution defines it as a basic right.
 It can be tempting to think of freedom as being able to do or say whatever you want, whenever you want, with whomever you want.
-However, true freedom comes from within – the freedom to choose one’s own path cannot be prevented by anything outside of us.
+However, true freedom comes from within.
+We free ourselves when we question limiting beliefs and attitudes that constrict our world view – when we let go of unskillful behavior that keeps us trapped in harmful cycles.
+The freedom to choose one’s own path cannot be prevented by anything outside of us.

 In light of this, freedom might be better conceptualized as unobstructed awareness and liberation from hinderances.
-In order to access this freedom to choose, we have to understand and transcend the things that most often hold us captive, such as ignorance, attachment and aversion.
+In order to access this freedom within, we have to work toward understanding and transcending the things that most often hold us captive, such as ignorance, attachment and aversion.

 Ignorance is not knowing – a lack of awareness or wisdom.
 We may not have enough experience for true understanding or we may lack mindfulness, being too distracted or not attending to what is here in the present moment.
 We can also be confused, misperceiving or misunderstanding reality through the projection of our own fears and desires.
 How can we be free if we are unaware of the very possibility of freedom?